nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor does not want view an existing budget.
+1. User does not want view an existing budget.
-2. Tutor requests to view budget.
+2. User requests to view budget.

 **Extensions**
 * 2a.
 There is no existing budget.